Heroin Facts, History, and Statistics

 Governmental control of heroin was extended by the Harrison Narcotic Tax Act of 1914, which:

-- Limited the permissible medical uses for heroin and other drugs.
+- Limited the permissible medical uses of heroin and other drugs.

 - Required sellers of narcotics to get a license